 The award-winning public-private partnership between the City of Austin and Catellus Development Group was the result of hundreds of public meetings and collaboration between the City, its consultants and community stakeholders.

-The former municipal power plant is being redeveloped into a mixed-use anchor for the district.
-Two new buildings, an underground parking garage and green roof plaza are being added to the existing generator building.
-The site will feature a mix of office space, retail, residential, a public plaza and an outdoor terrace overlooking Lady Bird Lake.
-The preservation and adaptive reuse of the historic power plant building is the impetus for the project and the main community benefit.
+The former municipal power plant was redeveloped into a mixed-use anchor for the district.
+Two new buildings, an underground parking garage and green roof plaza were added to the existing generator building.
+The site features a mix of office space, retail, residential, a public plaza and an outdoor terrace overlooking Lady Bird Lake.
+The preservation and adaptive reuse of the historic power plant building was the impetus for the project and the main community benefit.
+Other community benefits include the plaza and enhanced south lawn and a $100,000 contribution for Art in Public Places.

 The Sister Cities Program fosters friendly relations and understanding between the citizens of Austin and our sister cities around the world.
 The program promotes Austin’s educational, cultural, and economic presence in the international community.